 Progestogen-only-pill, which suppresses ovulation only in about 97% of cases, so its main action is on cervical mucous.

 Subdermal implant suppresses ovulation but this is not absolute especially towards the end of the 3 years.

 Progestogen-only Intrauterine System (Mirena Coil) – exerts a profound effect on the endometrium which becomes atrophic and cervical mucous which becomes thick.
 The foreign body effect is much less than the IUCD.
 Although ovulation is not usually inhibited, the follicular diameter is reduced.

 There are a variety of contraception methods available.
 If you are unsure which option is most suitable for you, Pall Mall Medical have a range of male and female GPs and Consultant Gynaecologists who can discuss the pros and cons of each option.

 To book an appointment at any of our 3 locations (Manchester, Newton-le-Willows, Liverpool), contact email@example.com or call 0330 058 44 55.

 Structure needs to be reviewed.
-It splits into long acting and reversible.
+It splits into long-acting and reversible.
 But then there is a list following which includes both.
-The long acting methods should be within the long acting heading and the revsersible should be in the reversible heading.
-It’s not clear if “natural” is part of long acting, reversible or a new section.
+The long-acting methods should be within the long-acting heading and the reversible should be in the reversible heading.
+It’s not clear if natural is part of long-acting, reversible or a new section.